-Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts 20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copayment Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
-For people with diabetes, screening for diabetic retinopathy is covered once per year 20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
+Services that are covered for you What you must pay when you get these services Vision care Covered services include: • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts 20% coinsurance You pay these amounts until you reach the out-of- pocket maximum. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copayment For people with diabetes, screening for diabetic retinopathy is covered once per year 20% coinsurance You pay these amounts until you reach the out-of- pocket maximum.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
+20% coinsurance You pay these amounts until you reach the out-of- pocket maximum.
 Supplemental benefits We also cover the following: Routine eye exam \$0 copayment Limit 1 visit every year Eyewear (or other vision hardware) \$300 every year for lenses, frames or contacts

-What you must pay when Services that are covered for you you get these services Welcome to Medicare preventive visit There is no coinsurance, The plan covers the one-time Welcome to Medicare preventive copayment, or deductible visit.
-The visit includes a review of your health, as well as for the Welcome to education and counseling about the preventive services you Medicare preventive visit. need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
-Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit. \$0 copayment Medicare-covered preventive services: EKG following Deductible applies.
-Welcome Visit You pay these amounts until you reach the out-ofpocket maximum.
+Services that are covered for you What you must pay when you get these services Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+Medicare-covered preventive services: EKG following Welcome Visit \$0 copayment